ericmariasis/iris-email-analyzer-app/README.md

 # Iris Email Analyzer

+## Demo Video

+Please click [here](https://youtu.be/-6TNTlR3zHs) to watch a short demo and explanation of the app.

 ## Functionality
 This is a flask application that implements a significant portion of [this community idea](https://ideas.intersystems.com/ideas/DPI-I-473) about flagging suspicious or confidential content in an outgoing email using Generative AI.
 This application uses functionality from the Python llama-index library.